 In a good snow year, the forest holds the snow more effectively than open ground (especially when there has been a lot of wind).
 It is worth trying the forest track (Princess Drive) starting near to Byrness (grid ref NT 782 010).
 There are minor trails and small hills leading off the main route.

 There is often good skiing to be had from the Hartside Cafe (grid ref NY 646 418) as far as the Cross Fell summit – a distance of about 5 miles.
 The slope angles are fairly gentle and can be skied easily using metal-edged touring skis.

 Edmundbyers to the Waskerley Summit, County Durham

 This is one of Alan’s favourite routes.
 Park at the triangular road junction at grid ref NZ 013 494 and ski via Stoterley Hill and Hisehope Resevoir and across to the Waskerley Way which is an old disused railway.
 At the top of the Waskerley Way (440 m) is the Parkhead Cafe (tea and scones recommended).
 From here it is also possible to ski to Bolts Law (540 m).

 Cheviot and Hedgehope (the two highest peaks in the Cheviots)

 Both peaks can be easily skied on nordic touring skis or on telemark skis depending on the chosen line to ski.
 The best starting point is in the Harthope Valley (grid ref NT 954 225).

 Windy Gyle and the Border Ridge

-A great starting point is the Upper Coquet Valley (grid ref…) ascending via ‘The Street’ (an old drove road) which takes you conveniently close to the summit.
+A great starting point is the Upper Coquet Valley (grid ref NT 859 114) ascending via ‘The Street’ (an old drove road) which takes you conveniently close to the summit.
 Various descents can be used.
-Many other Cheviot Hills and accessible from the same valley.
+Other Cheviot Hills are accessible from the same valley.